mmhshayer/mmhshayer.github.io/content/posts/algorithm/search/binary-search.md

 ```

 ## Complexity Analysis

-Binary search has a time complexity of O(log N) and a space complexity of O(1), where N is the number of elements in the sorted array.
-This logarithmic time complexity makes binary search highly efficient, especially for large datasets, as it significantly reduces the number of comparisons needed to find the target element.
+Binary search has a time complexity of O(log N) where N is the number of elements in the sorted array.

+Space complexity is O(1) as it uses a constant amount of extra space.

 ## Advantage and Disadvantage